 - Emerging infections (e.g. Ebola, Zika and pandemic influenza)

 - Countermeasures for biothreat agents (e.g. anthrax and smallpox)

-FDA fellowship activities may also focus on safety monitoring of licensed drugs and vaccines and considerations for changes in dose and regimen, combination regimens and new uses of licensed products.
+FDA fellowship activities may also focus on safety monitoring of licensed drugs or vaccines and considerations for changes in dose and regimen, combination regimens and new uses of licensed products.

 The CDER and CBER tracks are filled independently through the Pediatric Subspecialties Match, though we encourage prospective fellows to apply to both tracks as they offer similar experiences.

 What do FDA fellows do during their training?

 Approximately 30 percent of the FDA track fellowship is devoted to clinical training and education at Children’s National.
 FDA fellows may also choose to pursue small research projects of interest with Children’s National faculty mentors.
 The remaining 70 percent of the FDA track fellowship is spent at the FDA campus in White Oak, Maryland, where fellows participate (under close mentorship and supervision as part of a larger review team) in the clinical review of drug or vaccine development and licensure.
 The major scholarly activity for the FDA fellowship tracks is the clinical review of at least one drug or vaccine licensure application, a comprehensive effort for which the final work product is typically longer and more detailed than a journal research article.
 Other fellowship activities at FDA include:

 - Review of clinical trial protocols, drug development plans and study reports under the FDA Investigational New Drug (IND) process

 - Meetings with academic and commercial developers to provide advice and feedback at various stages of drug and vaccine development